ArmyCyberInstitute/cmgr/README.md

 Basic concept is to use environment variables with sane defaults to control basic implementation details.

-`CMGR_CHALLENGE_DIR` path to the directory which contains all known challenges (nested arbitrarily).
+`CMGR_DIR` path to the directory which contains all known challenges (nested arbitrarily).

+`CMGR_ARTIFACT_DIR` path to a writable directory for storing artifact tarballs.

-`CMGR_CHALLENGE_STATE_DB` path to the SQLite database file storing state (handles concurrency by enforcing table locks before file modifications)
+`CMGR_DB` path to the SQLite database file storing state (handles concurrency by enforcing table locks before file modifications)

 **Note:** There are a number of docker configuration options that need to be added.